 - Peppermint oil

-A note about applying the oil: small amounts used more frequently is more effective than using large amounts all at once.
+A note about applying the oil: small amounts used more frequently are more effective than using large amounts all at once.
 Apply several times a day for the best relief.

-Glass bottles are preferred over plastic due to chemicals the plastics contain.
+Glass bottles are preferred over plastic due to the chemicals the plastics contain.

 Side Effects and Precautions